 - a.
 Twelve-month review.
 The CNP will be reviewed by the Parish Council and the reconvened Neighbourhood Plan Steering Group or their representatives, one year after its adoption following the community referendum.
 The purpose of the review will be primarily to assess the extent to which the Neighbourhood Plan objectives have been implemented in practice and the contribution of the polices and projects contained within it towards meeting those objectives; and secondly to rectify any errors and omissions. - b.
 Review following the adoption of the emerging Test Valley Local Plan 2036.
 The spatial distribution of growth in and around Andover will ultimately be determined through the emerging Local Plan.
 The key elements of the CNP will be assessed and where necessary amended once the emerging Local Plan has been adopted.
 Plainly the scale and nature of the review will be determined by the eventual outcome of the Local Plan.
 Key elements of any assessment are likely to include future housing provision in the Plan area and the extent and policy wording of the Local Gap policies. - c.
 Five-year review.
 CNP will be reviewed every five years thereafter.
 Review of the policies will be led by Charlton Parish Council.
-The purpose of the review will be primarily to assess the extent to which the CNP objectives have been implemented in practice and the contribution of the polices and projects contained within it towards meeting those objectives; and secondly to rectify any errors and omissions.
+The purpose of the review will be primarily to assess the extent to which the CNP objectives have been implemented in practice and the contribution of the policies and projects contained within it towards meeting those objectives; and secondly to rectify any errors and omissions. - d.
+Any review will follow the neighbourhood planning legislation and regulations applying at that time.